api3dao/old-api3-docs/docs/dapis/developers/read-data-feed-with-dapi-name.md

 `readDataFeedWithDapiName(bytes32 _dapiName)`

-- `bytes32 datafeedId` - The name of the data feed to retrieve a value and timestamp for.
+- `bytes32 dapiName` - The name of the dAPI to retrieve a value and timestamp for.

 ## Returns

-- `int224 value` - The value of the data feed.
+- `int224 value` - The value of the dAPI.
-- `uint32 timestamp` - The timestamp associated with the data feed value.
+- `uint32 timestamp` - The timestamp associated with the value.

 ::: tip Please note: